Go to main content

 • Leveraging a range of media channels to promote open dialogue and discussions about business impacts and corporate strategy

-• Transparently disclosing our sustainability performance, sustainability materiality assessments, progress, challenges, opportunities, and aspirations
+• Transparently disclosing our nonfinancial performance, sustainability materiality assessments, progress, challenges, opportunities, and aspirations

 Memberships and alliances